SilvazWasTaken/Salt-Admin-Polytoria/README.md

 ## Setup
 Import the model, put it into Environment
-Optionally, change the settings in [Salt Admin > Settings]
+Optionally, change the settings by detaching the model and changing them in [Salt Admin > Settings]

 [Get it](https://github.com/SilvazWasTaken/Salt-Admin-Polytoria/releases/download/Release/Salt.Admin.ptmd)